Paleobiota of the Chinle Formation: Ornithodirans

-Prosauropod tracks are present in the Redonda, Sloan Canyon, and Sheep Pen Sandstone formations.
-Possibly the Rock Point Formation as well.
+"Prosauropod" tracks are present in the Redonda, Sloan Canyon, and Sheep Pen Sandstone formations, though these geological units are typically regarded as part of the Dockum Group rather than the Chinle Formation.
+Prosauropod tracks might be present in the Rock Point Formation as well.
 Geographically, the tracks are present in New Mexico.

 Theropod tracks have been found in Utah and New Mexico recovered from the Redonda, Sloan Canyon, and Sheep Pen Sandstone formations.
-Indeterminate theropod remains are stratigraphically present in the Petrified Forest, Bluewater Creek, and Rock Point members of New Mexico.
+Indeterminate theropod remains are present throughout unambiguous strata of the Chinle Formation, including the Petrified Forest, Bluewater Creek, and Rock Point members of New Mexico.